Submitting a pull request

 Note

-The .pre-commit-config.yaml file pins black to a specific version.
-As new versions of black are released, developers will have to run pre-commit autoupdate to update the package versions used by pre-commit.
+The .pre-commit-config.yaml file pins black and isort to a specific version.
+As new versions of black and isort are released, developers will have to run pre-commit autoupdate to update the package versions used by pre-commit.

 • Tests: Github Actions runs the core tests and device tests for a series of different Python versions and interface installations.